 Wash and dry all produce.
 Peel ginger, then mince or grate until you have 2 TBSP.
 Trim, then finely chop scallions.
 Halve lime; cut one half into wedges.

 Melt 1 TBSP butter in a small pot over medium-high heat.
 Add 1 TBSP minced ginger.
-Cook, tossing, until crisp and fragrant, 1-2 minutes.
+Cook, stirring, until fragrant, 1-2 minutes.
 Add ¾ cup water and a pinch of salt.
-Bring to a boil, then add rice, stirring once.
-Cover, lower heat, and reduce to a gentle simmer.
+Bring to a boil, then stir in rice.
+Cover and reduce heat to a gentle simmer.
 Cook until tender, about 15 minutes.

-In a medium bowl, combine scallions, sesame oil, sesame seeds, 1 TBSP olive oil, 1 tsp ginger, 1 tsp sugar, juice from lime half, and sriracha (to taste).
-Stir to combine.
+Meanwhile, in a medium bowl, combine scallions, sesame oil, sesame seeds, 1 TBSP olive oil, 1 tsp ginger, 1 tsp sugar, juice from lime half, and sriracha (to taste).
 Season with salt and pepper.
 Taste and add more ginger or lime juice, if desired.
-Set aside.

-Stir soy sauce into pot with rice, then fluff grains with a fork, distributing soy sauce.
+Stir soy sauce into pot with rice, then fluff grains with a fork.
 Season with salt and pepper.
 Divide rice and green beans between plates.
 Arrange tilapia on top of rice, then drizzle all over with scallion pesto.
-Serve with any remaining lime wedges for squeezing over.
+Serve with any remaining lime wedges on the side for squeezing over.